-The Pastoral care team at Northeast Health Wangaratta gives emotional and spiritual support to residents, patients, families, staff and volunteers.
+The pastoral and spiritual care team at Northeast Health gives emotional and spiritual support to residents, patients, families, staff and volunteers.
 The service is available to everyone, regardless of faith, tradition, religion or beliefs.

 Our staff offer companionship and support.
 We listen to you in a way that allows you to explore and express your hopes and concerns, while drawing on your own spiritual and personal resources.